-Across contract levels, there are also gender gap differences between different types of university, in that the gender gap at senior levels widens to differing extent in the Russell Group universities, the remaining pre-1992 universities, and the post-1992 universities.
+Across contract levels, there are also gender gap differences between different types of university, in that the gender gap at senior levels widens to differing extent in the Russell Group universities (RG), the remaining pre-92 universities (Oth. pre-92), and the post-92 universities.

-Our analysis shows a consistently higher overall proportion of women at post-1992 universities in Business and Management studies across all different academic contract levels.
-At the Russell Group universities, for example, 44% of Research/Teaching Assistants in B&M studies were women, compared with 55% of Research/Teaching Assistants at the Post-92 universities.
-Similarly, just 25% of Russell Group B&M Professors were women, while 34% of Post-92 university Professors were women (see Fig. 3).
+Our analysis shows a consistently higher overall proportion of women at post-92 universities in Business and Management studies across all different academic contract levels.
+At the Russell Group universities, for example, 44% of Research/Teaching Assistants in B&M studies were women, compared with 55% of Research/